s2t2/sbsim/README.md

 #### Import Sorting

-We are using [`isort`](https://pycqa.github.io/isort/) to control the sort order of import statements, specifically grouping the "smart_control" local module imports separately in their own section below the package imports.
+We are using [`isort`](https://pycqa.github.io/isort/) to control the sort order of Python import statements, specifically grouping the "smart_control" local module imports separately in their own section below the package imports.

 The import sorter will run automatically as a pre-commit hook (see "Pre-commit Hooks" section below for more information and setup instructions).